Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 In January 2026, Meta banned general-purpose AI chatbots from the WhatsApp Business Platform.
 No more ChatGPT clones pretending to be customer service.
 No more "ask me anything" bots cluttering up people's messaging apps.

 But here's what a lot of businesses missed in the headlines: task-oriented AI agents are fully allowed.
-Booking assistants, support agents, order trackers, appointment reminders -- all compliant.
+Lead assistants, support agents, order trackers, and operational follow-ups -- all compliant.

 Meta essentially said: if your AI actually does something useful for customers, carry on.
 If it's just a novelty chatbot with your logo on it, that's done.